chlorinejs/chlorine/README.md

-# ClojureJS
+# chlorine

-ClojureJS is a naive implementation of a Clojure subset language to Javascript translator.
-ClojureJS is an attempt to implement the predictable semantics in the generated Javascript.
+chlorine is a naive implementation of a Clojure subset language to Javascript translator. chlorine is an attempt to implement the predictable semantics in the generated Javascript.
 Some of its features are:

 * Consistent scoping in ``let`` and ``loop/recur`` forms
 * Macros with ``defmacro``